jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 and the nature of the tension I should just say is over how many times they should be meeting.
 The liberals are offering once a week in person and then some virtual, supplemental sessions.
 The n.
 D.p. and the bloc quÉbÉcois are supportive of thatin  forms.
-The conservatives are arguing for more in-person sessions withreduced MPs  My understanding is the liberalswill introduce a motion with that plan in plan, one that the rest of the parties agree to.
-It might take up most of the dayand then  will be some kindof vote  it.
+The conservatives are arguing for more in-person sessions withreduced M.P.s  My understanding is the liberalswill  a motion with that plan in plan, one that the rest of the parties agree to.
+It might take up most of the dayand  there will be some kindof  on it.
 All of that is subject to change.
-As you've been reporting, rosie, it's  minute to minuteand hour  hour, and also set against the backdrop of everything you've been talking about.
+As you've been reporting, rosie,  fluctuated minute to minuteand  to hour, and also set against the backdrop of everything you've been talking about.
 Difficult to I guess see the sort of benefits of all this arguing right now.
-I think that -- expect some sortof agreement  most of theparties.
-I'm  sure this will continue much beyond that, but WHO knows.
+I think that -- expect some sortof  between most of theparties. not sure this will continue much beyond that, but who knows.